axzilla/goilerplate-quickstart/README.md

 ## Troubleshooting

 - If Templ files are not updating, ensure the Templ CLI is installed and run `templ generate` manually.
-- For Tailwind CSS issues, check that the `input.css` file is correctly linked in your HTML.
+- For Tailwind CSS issues, check that the `output.css` file is correctly linked in your HTML.

 ## Contributing